Aston Martin DB7 Vantage V12 For Sale

 Having

-shared my experience on the Aston Martin Owners' Club forum, Richard
+shared my experience with Aston Martin Owners' Club members,

-Furse of Gearbox Developments and responsible for the auto option
+the principle of Gearbox Developments which was responsible for the

 approached me with a proposition.